 Sea Salt / Kosher Salt / Preserving Salt

-1. Sterilise your preserving jars with either boiling water or by placing them in an oven at 130°C/265°F for thirty minutes.
-Whatever your method of sterilisation, allow the jars to cool before packing them with your ingredients.
-While they're cooling, take your jar's lids and place them in bowl of boiling hot water.
+1. Sterilize your preserving jars with either boiling water or by placing them in an oven at 130°C/265°F for thirty minutes.
+Whatever your method of sterilization, allow the jars to cool before packing them with your ingredients.
+While they’re cooling, take your jar’s lids and place them in bowl of boiling hot water.
 Leave them there until you need to fit them onto the jars.

 2. Wash your gherkins and start packing them into your jars.
 If they’re small, pop them in whole but if medium to large cut them into slices.
 This helps to get more into the jar and also for easier serving once the jar is opened.
 For each quart of pickles you’ll add half a teaspoon of black peppercorns, two whole garlic cloves and plenty of dill.

-3. Make the brine: for approximately every four quarts of tightly packed gherkins you'll need to heat together two quarts of water with one quart of white vinegar along with your choice of a full cup of the specified salt types.
-Let this cool until warm and then pour into each of the jars, filling to a centimeter (just less than 1/2") below the top of the jar's brim.
+3. Make the brine: for approximately every four quarts of tightly packed gherkins you’ll need to heat together two quarts of water with one quart of white vinegar along with 1/2 cup of salt.
+Let this cool until warm and then pour into each of the jars, filling to a centimeter (just less than 1/2″) below the top of the jar’s brim.